gerald1248/openshift-backup/README.md

 Please note that no attempt is made to back up the contents of databases or mounted persistent volumes.
 This backup focuses on the API objects stored in `etcd`.

-Admin access is required at the start (to create project and the `cluster-reader` ClusterRoleBinding for the service account), but from then on access is strictly controlled.
+Admin access is required at the start (to create project and the `cluster-reader` and `secret-reader` ClusterRoleBindings for the service account), but from then on access is strictly controlled.

 ![Permissions](ditaa/permissions.png)